cogentcore/core/docs/content/2-widgets/dialogs.md

 })
 ```

-If you need to make a dialog more complicated than a simple message or error dialog, you can use the [[gi.NewBody]] and [[gi.Body.NewDialog]] functions to construct a dialog with any content you want.
+You can also construct a dialog with any content you want.
 For example, you can make a confirmation dialog:

 ```Go
 bt := gi.NewButton(parent).SetText("Confirm")